Bahmni/bahmni-package/bahmni-docker/README.md

 *Method 2:*

-Note: Use this approach only when you want to manage all Bahmni OpenMRS module OMDS from Host machine.
+Note: Use this approach only when you want to manage all Bahmni OpenMRS module OMODS from Host machine.

 **Prerequisite:**
 You need to download or build bahmni distro zip before proceeding.